Mrpalland/nasin-palisa/README.md

 This font uses [sitelen-sitelen](https://jonathangabel.com/toki-pona/) as the source of som glyphs.
 Specifically `ale mu mun pilin unpa`.

-The original sitelen pona glyphs for these words either did not match the style or were difficult to write with the angled brush.
+> The original sitelen pona glyphs for these words either did not match the style or were difficult to write with an angled brush.

 ---

-Initial base font was generated with hand-drawn glyphs using [sp-font-maker](https://github.com/KelseyHigham/sp-font-maker) by waso Keli.
+Base font was generated with hand-drawn glyphs using [sp-font-maker](https://github.com/KelseyHigham/sp-font-maker) by waso Keli.